aws-samples/eks-workshop-developers/website/docs/introduction/java/workshop-setup.md

 Wait until the command finish successfully.

-Go to [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home#/) or navigate to AWS CloudFormation in the AWS console
+Go to the [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home#/) console directly, or navigate to AWS CloudFormation in the AWS console.

-Check if the Stacks reached `CREATE_COMPLETE` status.
+Verify that the Stacks reached the `CREATE_COMPLETE` status.

 :::info
 The creation of the stacks might take around 30 minutes.